 - Tooth loss

-- Cat turns their head whilst eating, to move their cat food away from teeth causing them discomfort
+- The cat turns their head whilst eating, to move their cat food away from teeth causing them discomfort

 What Is Stomatitis?

-If your cat develops Maine Coon stomatitis, they will likely have widespread oral inflammation which can take a long time to treat.
-This painful, yet common feline condition is caused by certain viruses, some inflammatory conditions, and dental disease i.e. periodontal disease (source).
+If your cat develops Maine Coon stomatitis, then it will likely have widespread oral inflammation which can take a long time to treat.

 Symptoms of Stomatitis include: